mdsol/hale/README.md

     "something": {
       "max": 1,
       "value": 2
-    }
+    },
     "something_else": {
       "options": [0, 1, 2],
-      "max": 1
+      "max": 1,
       "value": 2
     }
   },
-  "_embedded" : {
+  "_embedded": {
     "_meta": {
       "embedded_something": {
+        "options": [0, 1, 2],
-         "max": 1
+        "max": 1,
-         "value": 4
+        "value": 2
       }
     }
   }
 }
 ```

-####  _src
+####  Link Objects
-The reserved "_src" property is OPTIONAL.

-Its value is a Hale Link Object.

-The client SHOULD dereference the associated resource and content-negotiate media-types it understands, if `type`
+If a value is a Hale *Link Object*, the client SHOULD dereference the associated resource and content-negotiate
-attribute is not specified in the Link Object.
+media-types it understands, if the`type` attribute is not specified in the *Link Object*.

-Unless a "target" property is specified in the Link Object, the client SHOULD completely fill in any attributes of the
+Unless a "target" property is specified in the *Link Object*, the client SHOULD completely fill in any attributes of the
-Reference Object with those of the resource with the caveat that in the case of like attributes, the attribute of the
+*Reference Object *with those of the return ed resource with the caveat that in the case of like attributes,
-Resource Object supersedes that of the de-referenced resource.
-See Link Object ["target"]() for more information.
+the attribute of the *Resource Object* supersedes that of the de-referenced resource.
+See *Link Object*
+["target"](/README.md#target) property for more information.

 Example: